© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tai Mawr Leat for Cyfarthfa Iron Works is a scheduled monument protected by Cadw under reference GM479.
 View the official record →

-Tai Mawr Leat is a post-medieval industrial watercourse constructed to serve Cyfarthfa Iron Works in Merthyr Tydfil, Wales.
+Tai Mawr Leat is a Post Medieval and Modern industrial watercourse that supplied water to Cyfarthfa Iron Works near Merthyr Tydfil in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM479.

 Tai Mawr Leat for Cyfarthfa Iron Works dates from the post medieval/modern period, and is classified as a leat.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tai Mawr Leat for Cyfarthfa Iron Works is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM479.